radiodee1/pi-llm/src/README.md

 The concept for the review code is the implementation of a system where the AI tends to its own memory.
 Since it is a concept that has not been tested, the code for the functionality is put together in a haphazard way.
 It is a work in progress and is more or less scraped together.
 If the concept can be shown to work, then the review code could be - might be - rewritten more succinctly.
 As things are at the time of this writing, the review code is disorganized and not streamlined.

 ## `llm.py`

 This file handles all the methods necessary for a chatbot that can perform headlessly and use Speech-to-text and Text-to-speach.
 This file also handles all input argument parsing.
+It contains the main loop of the program, and the part of the code that connects to or makes requests of other online services.

 ## `review.py`